cielziyun/CODEWORDs/SKO/WEEK 4/readme.md

 <img width="700" src="https://user-images.githubusercontent.com/68975607/91949774-cbb4e880-ed32-11ea-8d93-9453a09f7c3d.jpg">

 ## REFLECTION
-Karen presented this week's coding session with a more detailed methods and were very helpful for me.
-I had a deeper understanding of how texts can be intepreted through p5js sketches.
-By applying rotation, vary font sizes, I can make the sketch more visual impactful, these are very interesting to explore with.
+Karen presented this week's coding session with more detailed methods and was very helpful for me.
+I had a more clear understanding of how texts can be interpreted through p5js sketches and make it variable.

+In this week, I accidentally lost all the files that I stored in my desktop...
+I lost all materials for my elective, Capstone and Codewords.
+Fortunately, I kept some screenshots in my mobile and I also used p5js web editor and saved some of my code works.
+I'll never put files in desktop from then.

-I felt so lucky that my group finally find methods to complete the performance.
+However, I felt so lucky that my group finally find methods to complete the performance!
 I also enjoyed the process of editing videos.